-Mickey’s No So Scary Party is a special event held each fall on select nights at Magic Kingdom theme park.
-Purchase of an event admission ticket is required to attend Mickey’s No So Scary Halloween Party.
-Advance savings of $5-$6 per ticket are available for select dates.
-Separate theme park admission is not required to attend the party, nor is your party ticket connected to your Magic Your Way admission ticket in any way.
+Mickey’s Not-So-Scary Party is a special event held each fall on select nights at Magic Kingdom theme park.
+Purchase of an event admission ticket is required to attend Mickey’s Not-So-Scary Halloween Party.
+Separate theme park admission is not required to attend the party, nor is your party ticket connected to your Disney theme park admission ticket in any way.
 Purchasing your tickets in advance is strongly recommended, particularly for parties that occur on the weekends in October.

-The evening includes Mickey’s Boo-to-You Halloween Parade led by the infamous Headless Horseman, live shows, dance parties, meet-and-greets with rarely seen Disney characters, unique merchandise and a special Halloween-themed fireworks display, Happy HalloWishes.
+The evening includes Mickey’s Boo-to-You Halloween Parade led by the infamous Headless Horseman, live shows, dance parties, meet-and-greets with rarely seen Disney characters, unique merchandise and a special Halloween-themed fireworks display, Disney’s Not-So-Spooky Spectacular.
 “Grim Grinning Ghosts Come Out To Socialize” while this green and orange show lights up the sky above Cinderella Castle.

 You won’t want to miss the special character greeting opportunities that feature some of your favorite characters dressed up for Halloween.
 Many favorite Disney Villains will appear throughout the park and during the parade and special shows.
 On Main Street, U.S.A., you may even see a barbershop quartet of dead cowboys who sing songs in the style of the Dapper Dans.